-The Secretariat informed the Sub-committee that major revisions were made during the bigeye and the blue marlin data preparatory meetings, which improved the tropical species and the billfish species fisheries statistics, respectively.
+The Secretariat informed the Sub-committee that major revisions were made during the bigeye tuna data preparatory meeting (2018a) and the blue marlin data preparatory meeting (2018c), which improved the tropical species and the billfish species fisheries statistics, respectively.
 Some gaps were also completed and the unclassified gears properly discriminated.
 Many CPC scientists were involved with the Secretariat in these revisions.
 This joint effort has greatly contributed to improvements in Task I and Task II related to these species.
 For T2CE, the largest revision was presented by EU-France which splits the FIS (FRA+CIV+SEN) combined BB and PS fleets (1980 to 1990) into three flag independent series.
-The Ghanaian BB and PS series of T2CE (1996 to 2005), estimated during the 2014 Intersessional meeting of the Tropical tunas Species Groups, held in Tenerife (see report) was finally adopted by the Group.
+The Ghanaian BB and PS series of T2CE (1996 to 2005), estimated during the 2013 Intersessional Meeting of the Tropical Tunas Species Groups (Anon, 2014b), held in Tenerife was finally adopted by the Group.
 The major T2SZ revisions were from Chinese Taipei longline fishery (1981-2007 on bigeye tuna), and, a full revision of the size samples of the European associated BB and PS fisheries (fleets: ESP, FRA, PAN, GTM, SEN, CPV, etc.) from 1980 to 2017 and for the three major tropical tuna species and the by-catch of albacore tuna, frigate tuna and little tuna.